How ConsumerAffairs uses cookies

 Should you get an extended warranty?

-If you look up your manufacturer’s warranty and it’s already expired, you may be able to purchase a manufacturer or third-party extended warranty.
+If you look up your manufacturer’s warranty and it’s already expired, you may be able to purchase an extended warranty from the manufacturer or a third party.
 These warranties can help cover expensive repairs after your original warranty expires.

 An extended warranty can provide peace of mind after a factory warranty expires.